mryan29/CS450/Notes/Midterm Review.md

 2. client TCP estalishes a TCP connection w/ server TCP, server responds w/ second special TCP segment
 3. client responds with third special TCP segment

+**three-way handshake**
+1. the client sends a small TCP segment to the server
+2. the server acknowledges and responds with a small TCP segment
+3. the client acknowledges back to the server

-first two segments carry no payload aka application-layer data, third carries payload **three-way handshake**
+- first two segments carry no payload aka application-layer data, third carries payload
+- first two pars take one RTT for non-persistent, total response time is 2 RTTs + transmission time at server of HTML file

 ## sending data over tcp from client to server
 1. client passes data thru socket, to client TCP